UserBotv1-12/ini-beautifier/README.md

 ```
 npm install
 ```
-put your .txt files into input directory, then double click the start.bat,
-wait a moment, the result file will be find in output directory.
+put your .txt files into input directory, then `node src/index.js`, wait a moment, the result file will be found in `/output` directory.

  -- From Chinese --
-Txt file you put in the input folder and then double-clicking the start.bat file, slightly later, after files have been processed in the output folder.

 What program do?
-It's really quite simple, retain reasonable line breaks, remove the extra line breaks.

-How to determine if a line is redundant (or unreasonable)?
-If newline symbol in front, not a period. " "The symbolic end, Basic you can tell the line is redundant, of course, I also dealt with something more detailed, more simple.

-After beautification of text, open your reader, you will have better typography.
+Creates uniform INI files

 If there is a bug, please let me know, thank you.

-Thanks to open source programs in the industry.